G00364690/python-project/README.md

 Upon investigation over the past number of weeks it has become clear that several packages available for import into anaconda will best fulfil the brief of this project.
 Initially focusing on the scripting elements of the course led me to investigate writing my own functions.
 With time and reflection I came to the conclusion that the point of this project was to begin to think bigger and discover the power of python and it's associated libraries for data analysis.

 ## Investigative sources
 Combining some research of how others have tackled this problem with a lot of learning around basic definitions of libraries and what they can offer for data analysis, led me to a common approach adopted by many.
 These analysts have used combinations of the Numpy, Pandas, Matplotlib and Seaborn imported libraries and some basic python commands to generate strong analyses and inflenced me to conduct my analysis in this way using basic statistical information and some relevant graphical plotting.
-My research and influences for this project are listed in Initial Research.
+My research and influences for this project are listed in Research.md.

 ## Getting started
 In order to get started in earnest I first began by reading my data file into Python.
 I found through research that a common and simple method to do this was by using the import csv library.
-To ensure I was indeed reading the correct file, I ran a simple test to check the first number of lines using the .head() command.
+To ensure I was indeed reading the correct file, I ran a simple test to check the first 10 lines using the .head(10) command.
 This validated I was reading the correct file.
-You can find my attempts to get started
+You can find reference to this in Final Analysis.py

+import numpy as np
+import pandas as pd
+import matplotlib as pl
+import matplotlib.pyplot as plt import seaborn as sbn import subprocess import csv

+data = pd.read_csv("data/iris.csv", header = 0)
+data = data.reset_index()
+data.head(10)
+print(data.head(10))

 ## Investigative method